BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 - Hallucination and safety testing
 - Prompt review and changelog discipline
 - Governance documentation suitable for professional AI workflows
+- Power Automate workflow integration is presented as a working automation layer connected to the Dockerized backend.
+The AI agent remains scoped to technical support and safety-aware platform guidance, not medical diagnosis or treatment advice.

 ## 🏆 Achievements